October 2, 2023

 As you've likely experienced firsthand in recent years, airline ticket prices have experienced significant fluctuations, catching the attention of globetrotters, industry experts, and even specialized…Read This Post

-Summer means potluck season for me, and I am always looking for new potluck recipes.
+Summer means potluck season for me, and I am always looking for new summer potluck recipes.
 Every week, sometimes more than once a week, we manage to arrange potlucks and they are a ton of fun.
-You can have them at home or a park, playground, campsite – pretty much any where if the weather is nice.
+In fact, over the years I have become something of an expert in how to organize a potluck!

 So to help get you started we’ve compiled a list of some of our favorite potluck recipes that we think work well for sharing.